tinykishore/password-generator/README.md

-# password-generator
+# Password Generator

-Generate Strong Random Password
+This program generates strong passwords with a given length